 The Journal follows the guidelines for authorship and contributorship of ICMJE which are specified in the section Editorial Policy.
 Specify here the contribution of each author of your manuscript.
 Assign to each name the activity/activities in which they participated, e.g. conception or design of the work, data collection, data analysis and interpretation, performing the analysis, drafting the article, critical revision, final approval of the version to be published.
 Write full sentences, use active voice, not passive.
 Write initials of the first names and full surnames of each author.

 Here write Orcid id numbers of authors as follows:

 Initial(s).
 Surname https://orcid.org/0000-.....

 Authors bear the responsibility for the accuracy of the references; therefore, each reference should be thoroughly checked.
+Examples how to cite according to the Journal's instructions are given here.
 References should be selective rather than extensive (with the exception of review articles).
 It is advisable to limit the number of references to 50 in original scientific paper, 40 in preliminary communication, 30 in scientific note, and 100-150 in minireview and review, respectively.
 Preferably references should include recent international publications, unless giving a review of the field, must reflect the topic of the manuscript and show the relevance to the Journal.
 They must all be written in English; references originally written in other languages must be translated into English and the language of origin must be written in brackets at the end of the reference.
 When citing databases, software, tools and other online services, authors are advised to use their recommendations how to cite them.
 If the original literature cited has not been available, the authors should quote the source used.
-Unpublished data should be mentioned only in the text (data not shown), and not appear in the reference list.
+Unpublished data should be mentioned only in the text like this: (data not shown), and not appear in the reference list.